President & CEO

 What do you actually do all day long?

-The first three things I do as the head of CMF are to listen, listen, then listen.
+A year ago, I began focused on three things listening, listening, then listening.
 We have great wisdom in our field and a powerful network that needs our support and leadership—listening often and well will help us all.
+Now we are turning what we heard into action and supporting our community of philanthropy increase their impact.
 Oh, and maintaining the long tradition of CMF’s leaders working every day to be wickedly innovative!

 What is the best part of your job?